 Caring for arabis

 Arabis makes for very easy growing and care.
-Simply checking on its growth from time to time is generally enough to avoid having it spread too far.
+Simply checking back its growth from time to time is generally enough to avoid it spreading too far.

 Remove wilted flowers regularly if you wish but this step isn’t really necessary.

 Since the foliage is evergreen, it isn’t very useful to cut it back after the blooming.